Supreme Court Hears Fiery Arguments In Case That Could Gut Public Sector Unions

 Millions of employees might be affected

 The court's liberals spoke repeatedly about the importance of consistency in the law.
-Justice Elena Kagan stressed that a 40-year-old court precedent should not be overruled without some compelling justification.
+Justice Kagan stressed that a 40-year-old court precedent should not be overruled without some compelling justification.

 "This is a case in which there are tens of thousands of contracts with these provisions," she observed.
 "Those contracts affect millions of employees, maybe as high as 10 million employees."